Skip to main content

 SRD5A2 (5α-reductase) Variants altering enzyme activity Altered conversion of testosterone to DHT.
 May influence blood pressure and lipid levels; higher DHT is associated with reduced stroke incidence in some studies.

-This multi-layered genetic architecture means that a comprehensive assessment of must account for the interplay between hormone levels and the body’s innate capacity to respond to and process them.
+This multi-layered genetic architecture means that a comprehensive assessment of cardiovascular risk must account for the interplay between hormone levels and the body’s innate capacity to respond to and process them.
 This is the foundation of a truly personalized wellness protocol.

 Academic